CallumCarmicheal/UE4_Learning_Projects/docs/README.md

 | Project Name  | Description | Image(s) / Video(s) |
 :----:|:----:|:----:
 [UE4 Mastery: First FPSGame](#ue4_mastery_first_fpsgame) | This is the first ever game I created in UE4 that was not just level design, This project was created using the udemy course (stated within its README) | ![Ingame](resources/ue4_mastery_first_fpsgame/ue4_mastery_first_fpsgame.ingame.PNG "Ingame")
+[UE4 Mastery: Second TPS Coop Game](#UE4_Mastery_Second_TPSCoop) | The second game i've fully developed in UE4.
+While following the Udemy course I will be implemening additional features. | N/A

+# UE4_Mastery_Second_TPSCoop
+This project is just like the previous one [ue4_mastery_first_fpsgame](#ue4_mastery_first_fpsgame), I am following the course (listed below) while adding my own additions here and there.

+The goal of this project is to create a Coop (Multiplayer with possible Splitscreen support) Third Person Shooter.
+I plan to use this project as a base to learn Advanced UE4 C++ and Networking concepts.
+This project should cover most key areas such as Materials, Levels, Gameplay Logic (Such as health etc.), Animations, AI and a few more key concepts.

+After this project is finished it will be used as a prototype for learning advanced level design techniques and possibly implementing more mechanics such as buildable / deployable cover etc.

 # ue4_mastery_first_fpsgame
 (UE4_FPSGame_Learning)